wajahat2005/pos/README.md

 ## Overview

-DueKasir is a desktop and mobile point-of-sale application designed for retail transactions.
+wajahat_POS is a desktop and mobile point-of-sale application designed for retail transactions.
 It operates zero-latency local transaction management via Isar DB and SQLite, with optional cloud backup powered by Supabase.

 ---